Approximately less than a minute to read

 You had a few grammar errors, but as a whole I don't think it distracted from the piece.

-almost 3 years ago KIWI said:
+about 3 years ago KIWI said:

 Very powerful story, I myself have thought the same - that its better off this way.
 The choppy narrative (pun not intended) matches the subject very well.
 Congratulations on winning.
 (Man the Food Inc flashbacks D:)

-almost 3 years ago Katarina Skye said:
+about 3 years ago Katarina Skye said:

 That was depressing but, like Amber said, eye-opening.
 I liked the words the people were saying and how you did that.
 It was short, but it most certainly got the point across.
 I don't have any suggestions, so great job!

-almost 3 years ago Ari said:
+about 3 years ago Ari said: